pone-software/strawb_package/README.md

 # STRAWb

 STRAWb is a python module which simplifies and streamlines the work with the STRAWb data.
-Beside this Readme, there is more documentation in the [docs directory](docs).
+Beside this Readme, there is more documentation at the [repository Wiki page](https://github.com/pone-software/strawb_package/wiki).

 ## Installation
 For the installation you have two options.